• Skip to primary navigation

 chicken fat bolete suillus americanus edible minnesota

-The Chicken Fat Bolete, a funky looking, relatively unloved mushroom.
-The best part about picking these is that every year I inevitably have to try and beat the Eastern European population of the Twin Cities to the spots where these grow in order to get them first.
-Essentially, these are a type of slippery jack mushroom, which means they’re a bolete (a mushroom that has pores instead of gills).
-They differ from other boletes in that their cap can be slimy, yep, slimy when it’s moist outside.
-The slimy-ness is less apparent when It’s dry, and they become a bit tacky to the touch.
+These are a type of slippery jack mushroom, which means they're a bolete (a mushroom that has pores instead of gills).
+They differ from other boletes in that their cap can be slimy when it's moist outside.
+The slimy-ness is less apparent when It's dry, and they become a bit tacky to the touch.

 Habitat